-MCSST automatically converts dip slip rate estimates into horizontal extension rate values by using a trigonometric relationship defined by the fault angle distribution.
-This resulted in a minimum cumulative near-surface horizontal extension rate of 2.77 mm yr-1 ( $\pm$ 0.69 mm yr-1) summed across the mean net slip rate value for all faults along the transect.
-The minimum cumulative near-surface horizontal extension rate when summed across the median net slip rate values for all faults along the transect is 2.73 mm yr-1 with a 95 percent confidence interval of 0.56-5.26 mm yr-1.
+extension rate of 2.77 mm yr^{-1} (±0.69 mm yr-1) summed across the mean net slip rate value for all faults along the transect.
+The minimum cumulative near-surface horizontal extension rate when summed across the median net slip rate values for all faults along the transect is 2.73 mm yr^{-1} with a 95% confidence interval of 0.56-5.26 mm yr-1.

-This is similar to the values provided by the current best-estimate of Quaternary extension rates derived from fault data of: 2.4 mm yr-1 ( $\pm$ 0.4 mm yr-1) for the Central TVZ (Villamor and Berryman, 2001) and only 8 km southwest of this study's transect; 2.9 mm yr-1 ( $\pm$ 0.74 mm yr-1) for the Northern TVZ immediately offshore (Lamarche et al., 2006); and 2.7 mm yr-1 ( $\pm$ 0.3 mm yr-1) for the Southern TVZ at the Tongariro Volcano latitude (Gomez-Vasconcelos, 2017).
+This is similar to the values provided by the current best estimate of Quaternary extension rates derived from fault data of 2.4 mm yr^{-1} ($\pm 0.4 \text{ mm yr}^{-1}$) for the central TVZ (Villamor and Berryman, 2001) and only 8 km southwest of this study's transect; 2.9 mm yr^{-1} ($\pm 0.74 \text{ mm yr}^{-1}$) for the northern TVZ immediately offshore (Lamarche et al., 2006); and 2.7 mm yr^{-1} ($\pm 0.3 \text{ mm yr}^{-1}$) for the southern TVZ at the Tongariro Volcano latitude (Gomez-Vasconcelos, 2017).

-Note that near-surface fault derived extension rates along the TVZ have been converted to higher (more realistic) total extension rates (from 4 to 15 mm yr-1 from south to north) in the various studies by applying correction factors that include shallower fault dips and larger fault slips at depth, and contribution from small to moderate earthquakes (small faults that do not rupture the surface) (see Villamor and Berryman, 2001 for method).
-The differences in fault-derived total extension rate from south to north are mainly dependent on the average "deep" fault dip value chosen (60 degrees for Southern and Central TVZ and 45 degrees for Northern TVZ), which remains one of the largest uncertainties for the TVZ faults.
-Geodetic derived extension rates show a clear extension rate increase from north to south (Wallace et al., 2004).
+Note that near-surface fault-derived extension rates along the TVZ have been converted to higher (more realistic) total extension rates (from 4 to 15 mm yr^{-1} from south to north) in the various studies by applying correction factors that include shallower fault dips and larger fault slips at depth and the contribution from small to moderate earthquakes (small faults that do not rupture the surface) (see Villamor and Berryman, 2001 for method).
+The differences in faultderived total extension rate from south to north are mainly dependent on the average "deep" fault dip value chosen (60° for the southern and central TVZ and 45° for the northern TVZ), which remains one of the largest uncertainties for the TVZ faults.
+Geodetically derived extension rates show a clear extension rate increase from north to south (Wallace et al., 2004).